SaaS Economics

 That’s the whole tradeoff.
 The rest is instrumentation and nerve.

 Analysis, not investment advice.
 Retention figures are drawn from the cited public filings and shareholder letters (Snowflake, Datadog, Twilio, Atlassian, Asana) and tied to their fiscal periods inline.
-Frameworks here are for understanding pricing strategy and tradeoffs, not for making buy or sell decisions.
+Frameworks here, including the Pricing Decision Matrix, are for understanding pricing strategy and tradeoffs, not for making buy or sell decisions.

-Want the full toolkit for reading filings like this, the NRR-decomposition worksheet, the pricing-model decision matrix, and the unit-economics scorecard used above?
+Want the full toolkit for reading filings like this, the NRR-decomposition worksheet, the Pricing Decision Matrix, and the unit-economics scorecard used above?
 It’s in the Tech Business Analysis Playbook.

 Sources